History of Elly De La Cruz in Timeline

 On June 6, 2023, Elly De La Cruz was promoted to the major leagues for the first time following an injury to Nick Senzel.

-Compared to his stats from 2023, over the course of his sophomore campaign, Elly De La Cruz nearly doubled his amount of home runs and stolen bases—racking up 25 and 67 respectively, with increases in batting average, OBP, SLG, and OPS.
+During his 2023 sophomore campaign, De La Cruz nearly doubled his amount of home runs and stolen bases, increasing his batting average, OBP, SLG, and OPS.

 2023: MLB Debut